You’ve heard the term, “drop it like a bad habit.” Well, why are so called bad habits so hard to break?

 Take some time to think clearly about each habit that may be getting in the way of your DREAMS.

-Right when you’re about to do something you know in your heart isn’t getting you where you want to be, consider the points above and how you can map your brain in a different direction.
+Right when you’re about to react in a way you know in your heart isn’t getting you where you want to be, consider the points above and how you can map your brain in a different direction to drop the old habits so you can make room for new, much more impactful ones.

 Drop it like it’s hot,